Dany-Boy55/Radio-Image-Converter/README.md

 Functionality to be added for basic functionality:
 - Allow different image formats for different radio systems

+Bugs to be squashed:
+- Trying to export with no input image

 Possible features to be implemented in future releases:
 - Process multiple image files at once
+- Add more image parameters for other radio systems
 - Add the ability to create splash screens for OpenTX radios

 Right now the code is functional but not really usable, you must build the solution yourself.